JmoVxia/CLDemo/Pods/CryptoSwift/README.md

 It takes some time to keep it all for your convenience, so maybe spare $1, so I can keep working on that.
 There are more than 8000 clones daily.
 If I'd get $1/month from each company that uses my work here, I'd say we're even.
 Hurry up, find the [Sponsorship](https://github.com/users/krzyzanowskim/sponsorship) button, and fulfill your duty.

-CryptoSwift isn't backed by any big company and is developer in my spare time that I also use to as a freelancer.
+CryptoSwift isn't backed by any big company and is developed in my spare time that I also use to as a freelancer.

 [![Twitter](https://img.shields.io/badge/Twitter-@krzyzanowskim-blue.svg?style=flat)](http://twitter.com/krzyzanowskim)